 trr = time for which reverse current flows from the instant when anode current becomes zero to reverse recovery current decays to 25% of its reverse peak value IRM.
 This time decides the switching frequency of any circuit.

 tb = time between IRM reached to reverse reached 0.25 IRM.
-During this time charges from semiconductor layer are removed.
+During this time charges from the semiconductor layer are removed.

-Qr = stored charges or reverse recovery charge which is represented by shaded area.
+Qr = stored charges or reverse recovery charge which is represented by the shaded area.
 It must be removed in time trr.

 If S = 1; soft recovery diode